E-Sort: Empowering End-to-end Neural Network for Multi-channel Spike Sorting with Transfer Learning and Fast Post-processing: Experiments

-The testing on different drifting types is conducted in four representative pattens, viz., none (no drifting), slow, fast and non-rigid.
+The testing on different drifting types is conducted in four representative patterns, viz., none (no drifting), slow, fast and non-rigid.
 For the slow and fast drifting, all neurons are moving coherently.
 All drifting is applied in the z-dimension, i.e., up-and-down.
-In the slow drifting, the velocity is set to 10 \text\textmu m/s with a drifting range of 30 \text\textmu m, while the fast drifting is configured with a jump with a maximum distance of 15 \text\textmu m every 20 seconds.
-As for the non-rigid drifting, the neurons are drifting differently, with a velocity and range of 80 \text\textmu m/s and 10 \text\textmu m, respectively.
+In the slow drifting, the velocity is set to 10 um/s with a drifting range of 30 um, while the fast drifting is configured with a jump with a maximum distance of 15 um every 20 seconds.
+As for the non-rigid drifting, the neurons are drifting differently, with a velocity and range of 80 um/s and 10 um, respectively.
 The fine-tuning for the recording without drifting achieves the highest accuracy, followed by non-rigid, fast, and slow.
-It indicates that the model is more sensitive to the drifting range instead of the velocity, which may be due to the fact that the neuron positions are learned in the NN and a long-distance drifting harasses the utilization of this feature.
+It indicates that the model is more sensitive to the drifting range instead of the velocity, which may be because the neuron positions are learned in the NN and long-distance drifting harasses the utilization of this feature.
 However, similar to the aforementioned comparisons across different probes and noise levels, the models pre-trained from the recordings with different drifting types have negligible impact on the fine-tuning performance.

 In summary, the pre-trained model could be generalized to various probes, noise levels, and drifting types.
-However, a neuron-rich recording for pre-training is more favorable when few spikes are provided for fine-tuning.
+However, a neuron-rich recording for pre-training is more favourable when a few spikes are provided for fine-tuning.